thenorthsolution/Kirin/README.md

 ## Installation

-Download bot from [Releases Menu](https://github.com/FalloutStudios/Kirin/releases) then extract files anywhere you want.
+Download bot from [Releases Menu](https://github.com/FalloutStudios/Kirin/releases) then extract files anywhere you want or simply or `git clone https://github.com/FalloutStudios/Kirin.git`.
 Then install the required dependencies using the following command in your terminal:

 ```bash
 npm install